Search for an axion-like particle in radiative $J/\psi$ decays

 \section{Introduction}

 Axion-like particles (ALPs) are pseudo-Goldstone bosons arising from some spontaneously broken global symmetry, addressing the strong \emph{CP}~\cite{axion_1,axion_2,axion_3,axion_4} or hierarchy problems~\cite{hierarchy}.
 ALPs could appear in theories beyond the Standard Model (SM), such as string theory~\cite{string} and extended Higgs models~\cite{Higgs}.
-ALPs could also provide a portal connecting SM particles to the dark sectors~\cite{dark_1}, and in certain situations, they are proposed as cold dark matter candidates~\cite{dark_2}.
-In the most common scenarios, the ALP $a$ predominantly couples to photons with a coupling constant $g_{a\gamma\gamma}$.
+ALPs could also provide a portal connecting SM particles to the dark sectors~\cite{dark_1}, and in certain situations, they are proposed as cold dark matter candidates~\cite{dark_2,dark_3,dark_4}.
+In the most common scenarios, the ALP $a$ predominantly couples to photons with a photon coupling constant $g_{a\gamma\gamma}$.
 As a generalization of QCD axions, ALPs have arbitrary masses and couplings which are bounded by experiments.
 In the sub-$\mbox{MeV}/c^2$ mass range, the bounds on $g_{a\gamma\gamma}$ are provided by laser experiments, solar photon instruments, as well as cosmological and astrophysical observations~\cite{cosmo_1,cosmo_2}.
-In the $\mbox{MeV}/c^2$ to $\mbox{GeV}/c^2$ mass region, constraints on the coupling constant mainly come from beam-dump experiments~\cite{PrimEx,Beam_dump,NA64} and high-energy collider experiments by searching for final states with photons.
+In the $\mbox{MeV}/c^2$ to $\mbox{GeV}/c^2$ mass region, constraints on the photon coupling constant mainly come from beam-dump experiments~\cite{PrimEx,Beam_dump,NA64} and high-energy collider experiments.
 Long-lived ALPs have been searched for in $J/\psi$ and $\Upsilon$ radiative decays~\cite{meson1,meson2} and through $e^+e^-\rightarrow\gamma+\text{invisible}$ processes~\cite{BaBar}.
 The limits for short-lived ALPs decaying to two photons are obtained from $e^+e^-\rightarrow\gamma\gamma$~\cite{OPAL}, $e^+e^-\rightarrow\gamma\gamma\gamma$~\cite{L3,Belle} via ALP-strahlung production, and the light-by-light scattering process $\gamma\gamma\rightarrow\gamma\gamma$~\cite{CMS,ATLAS}, as well as $pp$ collisions~\cite{collider,pp1,pp2}.
-There is a striking gap in the limits on the ALP-photon coupling in the ALP mass range from $100\mevcc$ to roughly $10\gevcc$, leaving the large area $10^{-3}\lesssim g_{a\gamma\gamma}\lesssim10^{-5}\,\mbox{GeV}^{-1}$ still uncovered where electron-positron colliders can play a unique role~\cite{LHC}.
+There is a striking gap in the limits on the ALP-photon coupling in the ALP mass range from $100\mevcc$ to roughly $10\gevcc$, leaving the large area $10^{-3}\lesssim g_{a\gamma\gamma}\lesssim10^{-5}\,\mbox{GeV}^{-1}$ still uncovered.
+Electron-positron colliders can play a unique role in further exploring this region~\cite{LHC}.